 We’re tempted to think that God must be determining every event and outcome on Earth, or else he would not be omnipotent and sovereign.
 It’s appealing to think that a sovereign and omnipotent God would not permit anyone to resist or oppose his will, and that this represents the highest and most respectful attitude we could have toward God.
 But God doesn’t need us to “defend” his honor by defending a mistaken concept of sovereignty.

-When we claim God controls everything, that implies he is responsible for everything, and that would include all the evil in the world.
+If we claim God controls everything, that implies he is responsible for everything, and that would include all the evil in the world.
 And while God is sovereign, he will never do anything that is opposed to his character, so it would be wrong for us to blame God as the final source of the evil and sinful choices of mankind and Satan.
 When we overemphasize God’s sovereignty, or misinterpret it to mean that he dictates every event, we turn God into a force who enables the wicked to do evil, instead of the suffering servant God who redeems us.

 There’s a surprising statement in Jeremiah that makes it clear that God isn’t controlling every event on earth: